carpentries/docs.carpentries.org/source/resources/general/glossary.md

     software platform used by The Carpentries to support synchronous and asynchronous communications; channels support communications, collaboration and co-creation among a subset of community members, depending on the channel’s purpose.

 Sponsor
-    an organisation that has committed to supporting The Carpentries financially through the Carpentries Sponsorship program; refer to **_Sponsorship Program_**.
+    an organisation that has committed to supporting The Carpentries financially through the Carpentries Sponsorship program; refer to {term}`Sponsorship Program <sponsorship program>`.

 Sponsorship Program
     program that allows a company, firm, or other entity to contribute financially to The Carpentries.